Tarsiciosh/EssentialFeed/README.md

 - move type to their own files
 - remove old files from the EssentialFeediOS
-- import module fix error witht the help of the compiler (running the tests) [replace `FeedPresenter` from iOS module with the `FeedPresenter` from the cross-platform EssentialFeed module]
+- import module fix error witht the help of the compiler (running the tests)
+- import EssentialFeed to FeedLocalizationTests and to FeedUIIntegrationTests localized extension [replace `FeedPresenter` from iOS module with the `FeedPresenter` from the cross-platform EssentialFeed module]
 - move the FeedLocalizationTests to the EssentialFeedTests group (change target membership)
 - remove the empty group Feed Presentation